What South Dakota v. Wayfair Means For Canadian Businesses

 October 24, 2019 Andrew AdolphExports

 South Dakota v.
-Wayfair
+Wayfair, Inc.

-In 2018, the Supreme Court decided it would consider a case brought by South Dakota.
-The fact the United States Supreme Court would hear a sales tax case was almost a bigger deal than the sales tax case itself.
-But on June 21, 2018, the high court decided that online retailers are required to collect sales tax regardless of whether or not they had physical nexus in that particular state.
+In 2018, the Supreme Court decided it would consider a case brought by South Dakota against Wayfair, a prominent online home goods seller.
+The United States Supreme Court hearing a sales tax case was almost more significant than the sales tax case itself.

-The good news is that most states recognize how this ruling could negatively affect interstate commerce for smaller vendors, and have adopted thresholds, below which you don’t have to bother.
+First, you would potentially register in each state with sales tax.
+You would collect state sales tax and remit it to them.
+But the good news is that most states recognize how this ruling could negatively affect interstate commerce for smaller vendors, so they have adopted thresholds below which you don’t have to bother.

 Andrew Adolph is a CPA and former CRA auditor with 25 Years of experience.
 He helps businesses to not par any more in sales taxs than the law says they must and acts as an advocate for you if you are being audited, so you can fous on your business.